-About Mike and Mary tells you why we preserve your Anchorage Memories on this nostalgic website in stories, photos and video.
+Find out all about Mike and Mary and why they preserve your Anchorage Memories on this nostalgic website in stories, photos, and video.

 “Interesting stories, love Anchorage Memories.”
 Christine

 “I love looking at the photos you share.”
 Beth

 Sledding, skiing, and ice skating are just a few of the winter activities we enjoyed in Anchorage.

 Mike's career in television and motion picture production all began when he became an intern working on The Varsity Show on KTVA channel 11.

 First arriving in Anchorage from California in 1950 when he was just 3 years old, Mike grew up in and around Anchor town.
 His father helped clear land for construction all over Anchorage and their entire family fell in love with Alaska.